Demi-urge/menace_sandbox/docs/meta_workflow_planner.md

 method accepts a custom runner or will instantiate a default `WorkflowSandboxRunner` when available.

+## Persistent reinforcement

+`MetaWorkflowPlanner` persists reinforcement signals after each chain execution by recording the chain, ROI gain, failure count and entropy in `synergy_history.db`.
+On startup the planner reloads this history to seed its `cluster_map`, allowing previously successful (or failing) chains to influence future planning sessions.

 ## Configuration

 `MetaWorkflowPlanner` accepts several knobs to tailor the generated vectors: